spacemanidol/MSMARCO/Ranking/README.md

 what fruit is native to australia       Passiflora herbertiana.
 A rare passion fruit native to Australia.
 Fruits are green-skinned, white fleshed, with an unknown edible rating.
 Some sources list the fruit as edible, sweet and tasty, while others list the fruits as being bitter and inedible.assiflora herbertiana.
 A rare passion fruit native to Australia.
 Fruits are green-skinned, white fleshed, with an unknown edible rating.
 Some sources list the fruit as edible, sweet and tasty, while others list the fruits as being bitter and inedible.
 The kola nut is the fruit of the kola tree, a genus (Cola) of trees that are native to the tropical rainforests of Africa.
 ````

-#### Top1000
-We have produced the Top1000 for Dev and for Eval but just note they are just subsamples of 1000 queries because otherwise the file size balooned too large.

 ### Evaluation
 Evaluation of systems will be done using MRR@10.
 We have selected such a low MRR number because the sizes of files candidates need to create quickly balloon with each additional depth.
 Official evaluation scripts is [Here](https://github.com/dfcf93/MSMARCOV2/blob/master/Ranking/Baselines/msmarco_eval.py).
 #### Rules
 Since the Passage Reranking dataset is based on the original MSMARCO dataset it is possible to use some of the exisiting ranking signals in the original dataset as a relevance signal.
 In other words people can leverage the connection between the query and the 10 Bing passages in the original dataset and could be used to promote those passages or mine them for query expansion terms (relevance feedback).
 To prevent confusion of model performance we as any team that uses any signals from the initial dataset to describe what they used and we will mark the run as special.
 In addition, if you use any outside signal(or internal signal) that you think we should know and make know to the larger community please include a description in your submision.
-Nick.

 ### Submissions
 Once you have built a model that meets your expectations on evaluation with the dev set, you can submit your test results to get official evaluation on the test set.
 To ensure the integrity of the official test results, we do not release the correct answers for test set to the public.
 To submit your model for official evaluation on the test set, follow the below steps:
-Generate your proposed reranking for the Top1000 passages for the Eval set
+Generate your proposed reranking for the Top1000 passages for the Eval and the Dev set.
+To encourage reproducibility of results we encourage all teams to submit their code along with documentation and hyperparameters used.
 Submit the following information by [contacting us](mailto:ms-marco@microsoft.com?subject=MS%20Marco%20Submission)
 * Individual/Team Name: Name of the individual or the team to appear in the leaderboard [Required]
 * Individual/Team Institution: Name of the institution of the individual or the team to appear in the leaderboard [Optional]
 * Model information: Name of the model/technique to appear in the leaderboard [Required]
 * Paper Information: Name, Citation, URL of the paper if model is from a published work to appear in the leaderboard [Optional]
+* Code Information: A github repo of your model, instruction of how to use, etc [Optional]

 To avoid "P-hacking" we discourage too many submissions from the same group in a short period of time.
 Because submissions don't require the final trained model we also retain the right to request a model to validate the results being submitted